The hidden costs of a fixed-term business loan UK SMEs often miss

 6. Personal guarantee requirements

 A personal guarantee means that if the business cannot repay the loan, you are personally liable.
-Your personal assets, including in some cases your home, can be used to recover the debt.
+If the guarantee is enforced, your personal assets may be at risk, potentially including your home, depending on the terms of the guarantee and the recovery process.

 This isn't strictly a financial "cost" in the same way as a fee or interest charge.
 But it represents real risk exposure that should be factored into your assessment of the true cost of the loan.